Thursday, April 16, 2015

 Time of Life

 I have been debating long and hard over writing this blog.
 Let alone posting it.
 For it is raw and kind of uncensored.
 I have not watered it down nor made it palatable.
 I've decided to leave it alone and let it sink in and brew.
 Yes, I need to think long and hard.
-I need to pray, and yet at the same time, I need to hold these thoughts in my hands and look at them.
+I need to pray, and yet I need to hold these thoughts in my hands and look at them.

 This thought process began a few weeks ago while on a plane to Arizona.
 I have no idea what brought it about.
 There I was sitting in my seat, trying to read, trying to shut out the world, and my oh so many thoughts, when it hit me--it doesn't really matter to anyone where I am or where I am going.

-And then yesterday my daughter-in-law posted this on Facebook--
+And then yesterday, my daughter-in-law posted this on Facebook--

-So today, the day before her 6th birthday, she gets out of the car at school acting all grown up.
-As I'm giving her direction, she responds like a teenager, "yeah, I know mom", and closes the door while I'm mid sentence!
-Then as she's heading up the ramp she turns around and gives me this giant smile and little wave and I know right then, she will always be my little girl!
+So today, the day before her 6th birthday, she gets out of the car at school, acting all grown up.
+As I'm giving her direction, she responds like a teenager, "Yeah, I know, Mom," and closes the door while I'm mid-sentence!
+Then, as she's heading up the ramp, she turns around and gives me this giant smile and little wave, and I know right then, she will always be my little girl!
 And then I start sobbing!

 And isn't that what I wanted in the end?
 For them not to need me?
 For them to be completely independent?
 I thought so anyway.
 I really did.
 I wanted them to be self-sufficient.
 At least that's what I thought.
 I thought that's what I wanted.
 Didn't I?

 So herein lies our dilemma.
 Where is the next turn on this old road of ours?
 Where will it take us?
-As we ponder these questions--where will we go?
+As we ponder these questions — where will we go?
 What will we do?
 It is one of the scariest times of our lives.
 We now serve no purpose.
 Not to our children anyway.
 So, now we must look hard for the next "big thing" in this last stretch of our lives.
 I guess it's kind of like sliding into home plate--will I make it?
 Or will I be called out?
 I hate baseball, I really do.